 Stable internet connection with camera and sound is required.
 The Zoom platform is used for the video conferencing meetings.

 As this is a post-graduate level training, experience in mental health work is assumed.
 Assumed knowledge: experience in general assessment, diagnosis, formulation and treatment planning of mental health conditions.
+Please contact us if you have queries about this.

 Knowledge of the Australian Clinical Practice Guideline is assumed.
 The ‘Mental Health Care in the Perinatal Period’ (Austin, M-P, Highet, N. & the Expert Working Group, 2017) document should be familiar to participants prior to the training.